akovanev/kovanev.github.io/_posts/2020-10-07-Output-and-loggin-within-epi-job.md

 Working with `EPiServer` on various projects for more than five years, I often have tasks to import or update content, users, prices etc. Using jobs in such tasks is a very common practice.

 Every time I've seen a list of jobs and different efforts to extract the basic functionality at some abstract level.
-Every time the output, logging, exception handling strategies were not ideal.
+Every time the output, logging, exception handling strategies are not ideal.

 If you look at <a href="https://github.com/akovanev/EPiServer.Jobs.Extensions/">EPiServer.Jobs.Extensions</a> package you will find very simple logic, which despite this may save project hours.